ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Connection Groups

 A Connection Group is a set of Connections that shares properties and caches.
 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.
-While Connection Groups are managed implicitly by the transport system, an application can explicitly define Connection Contexts to control caching boundaries, as discussed in {{conn-contexts}}.
+While Connection Groups are managed implicitly by the transport system, an application can explicitly define Connection Contexts to control caching boundaries, as discussed in {{conn-context}}.

 ## Transport Services Implementation Concepts